Ccheng26/snarkcade/README.md

 Man!
 That's a lot of things for set up...
 (TL;DR)
 ------
-Tell me about it... well, here's quick
+Tell me about it... well, here's a quick run through
 + Here's a good list of [boiler plates](http://electron.atom.io/community/#boilerplates)
 + We've used and thus recommend cloning and forking [electron-quick-start](https://github.com/electron/electron-quick-start) repository.